arudhir/gdpx3/README.md

 `data/gdpx3_medians.h5ad` is post-processed according to their protocol:

-    - Standardized with respect to container and control DMSO
+    - Scaled using `sklearn.preprocessing.StandardScaler` with respect to `container_id` and DMSO controls
     - Feature selection with PyCytominer

 ```bash